Kurbaan (1991 film)

 It is a love story with a backdrop of violence.
 The film had stalwarts Sunil Dutt and Kabir Bedi pitted against each other in the form of a dacoit and a top cop.
 Their children fall in love in each other and thus begins a major second confrontation between the two biggies amidst the obstacles faced by the young lovers in the course of their love against all odds.
-Kurbaan declare 5th consecutive hit film of Salman Khan after Maine Pyar Kiya, Baaghi, Sanam Bewafa, Patthar Ke Phool.

 Plot

 Maan Singh and the honest Prithvi Singh are engaged in a legal property dispute.
 When the Court gives verdict in Prithvi's favor, Maan Singh, in a fit of rage, hires a renowned bandit, Panna Singh, to eliminate Prithvi's entire family.
 Panna partly succeeds, and escapes wounded to a forest to escape Prithvi's fury.
-Prithvi loses his sister, wife and other members of his family due to the attack, and vows to avenge by killing Maan Singh's family in return, and he does it with partial success.
+Prithvi loses his sister, his wife Gayatri and other members of his family due to the attack, and vows to avenge by killing Maan Singh's family in return, and he does it with partial success.

 Maan Singh's brother, the Police Inspector Suraj Singh, who incidentally was Prithvi's trusted and best friend testifies against Prithvi in the case of carnage as his duty.
 This however upsets Prithvi to no end and puts an end to their friendship.

 Prithvi escapes prison, plunders and takes over Panna Singh's gang and becomes Daku Prithvi Singh.
-The only survivors from his family are his daughter, Chanda, his former housekeeper Kaaki, and her son, Himmat.
+The only survivors from his family are his daughter, Chanda, his former housekeeper Kakimaa, and her son, Himmat.
 He goes into hiding with his gang and family.

 On the other side, Inspector Suraj Singh lives with his son, Akash.
 Years later, an educated Akash returns and while visiting a local fair spots an uneducated Chanda and they both fall in love with each other.

 When their respective fathers find out, they are enraged and prohibit the young lovers from seeing each other by locking them up and their marriages are fixed elsewhere.

 Both Akash and Chanda believe in their love, and stage their escape but are unaware of the consequences- another bloodbath at the hands of the vengeful Panna Singh is on the horizon, as he wants to kill Prithvi and his remaining family.

 Cast

+The cast has been listed below: